 Variables should be declared as near as possible to the lexical scope of their first usage.

 Global variables should not be used without good reason.

+Use the const and constexpr qualifiers whenever possible.

 Switch

-The code following a case label should be terminated with a break statement.
+The code following a case label should be terminated with a break or return statement.
 If it's necessary to handle multiple cases, there should be a comment explaining the reason.

 Every switch statement should contain a default branch that handles unexpected cases.